Pittsburgh Freethought CommunityPromoting Science, Reason and Humanist Values in the greater Pittsburgh area.

 Location: Pittsburgh Theological Seminary 616 N Highland Ave.
 Pittsburgh, PA 15206

-PFC Board member Alex Jackson will be giving a talk in the morning on big data and racial bias: " How our colonized past influences the algorithms of our future."
-Alex explains: data is being collected, analyzed, and implemented in every corner of our lives, and machine learning is changing the way we make decisions.
+Former PFC Board member will be giving a talk in the morning on big data and racial bias: " How our colonized past influences the algorithms of our future." explains: data is being collected, analyzed, and implemented in every corner of our lives, and machine learning is changing the way we make decisions.
 However, these new technologies have not gone uninfluenced from a history of discrimination against people of color.
 We will look at specific case examples of algorithms and the most dangerous areas in health, criminal justice, and education where they are being implemented.
 We will then discuss avenues for ethical AI, how machine learning could be used for good, and how individuals and concerned groups can get more information.